hiromis/notes/Lesson2.md

 2      0.070725    0.041957    0.014184    (00:13)
 ```

 So we've got 1.4% error rate after doing another couple of epochs, so that's looking great.
+So we've downloaded some images from Google image search, created a classifier, and we've got 1.4% error rate, let's save it.

 ```python
 learn.save('stage-2')